Dacastror/tetris/readme.md

 ## Play online

-You can see the result of the code and play in the following link:
+You can see the result of this code and play in the following link:

 [https://dacastror.github.io/tetris/](https://dacastror.github.io/tetris/)